Teradata/stacki-wiki/wiki/Development.md

 ```

 You are also encouraged to use `git-flow` which requires you to
 initialize the repository after a fresh clone.
-But before you even do
+But, before you even do
 that you may need to install `git-flow` on your machine, which means
 grabbing the [source](http://github.com/nvie/gitflow).
 Yeah, it's an
 old project of crusty shell code.